ourandy/packaging/README.md

 ### common

-This module holds utility functions that help in the extraction of data from Malaysian bank statements.
+This module holds utility functions that help in the extraction of data from Malaysian bank statements, which are either in pdf or image format.

 ### domain